zeekay/chainable/README.md

 Create fluent asynchronous APIs.

 ## Usage
 Extend the `Chainable` class and use the `chainable` combinator to designate asynchronous methods as being chainable.
 Methods wrapped with the `chainable` combinator will be treated as chainable when they are not passed a callback.
 Each method in the chain will be executed in series, passing it's result to the next method.
-Chaining essentially queues up the methods, use
-`end` to signal you are ready to begin computation.
+Pass a callback to the final method to end the chain and begin computation.

 ## Example
 ```coffeescript